icspark-UHM/genies-wishes/README.md

-# get-to-know-me
+# Genie's Wishes

 ## Objective

-Use HTML Links, Images, Headers and correctly specify the file paths to travel around the world.
+Use HTML Links, Images, Headers and correctly specify the file paths to develop a choose-your-destiny story.

 ## Prerequisites